ASCOT GROUP ANTI‐SLAVERY AND HUMAN TRAFFICKING STATEMENT

 Ascot Group monitors and controls risk within its business through the operation of a number of policies and procedures relating to, among others, bribery and corruption, conflicts of interest, financial crime, and whistle‐blowing.

-A new training module on how to recognise and act on knowledge or suspicion of modern slavery will be incorporated into the 2017/18 mandatory annual compliance training for all appropriate Ascot Group employees.
+All appropriate Ascot Group employees completed a new training module on how to recognise and act on knowledge or suspicion of modern slavery as part of their mandatory annual compliance training.

-In addition, all appropriate employees of Ascot Group will be encouraged to visit modernslavery.co.uk to enhance their overall understanding of this global issue.
+In addition, all appropriate employees of Ascot Group have been encouraged to visit modernslavery.co.uk to enhance their overall understanding of this global issue.
 This will ensure a high level of understanding of the risks of slavery and human trafficking in supply chains and the business in general.

 Ascot Group Limited